Cryptanalysis of the Shpilrain-Ushakov Protocol in Thompson's Group: Introduction

 The paper is organized as follows.
 In Section \ref{sec:protocol} and Section \ref{sec:platform} we recall the protocol and give a description of Thompson's group $F$.
-In section \ref{sec:recovering-keys} we show an attack that always recovers the secret key.
-In section \ref{sec:transitivity} and Section \ref{sec:recovering-keys-alternatives} we show another type of attack.
-In Section \ref{sec:restriction-centralizers} and Section \ref{sec:complexity} we make some comments and we study the complexity of the attack of Section \ref{sec:recovering-keys}.
+In Section 4 we recall the choice of parameters proposed in \cite{su}.
+In section \ref{sec:recovering-keys} we give an efficient attack that always recovers the secret key.
+In Sections \ref{sec:transitivity} and \ref{sec:recovering-keys-alternatives} we show another type of attack.
+In Section \ref{sec:restriction-centralizers} we make some comments on possible generalizations of this protocol.